Personalized Solutions For Your Estate Planning Needs

 Estate planning in the Fort Wayne, Indiana, area requires legal guidance responsive to the unique facts presented by each situation.
 There is no such thing as one-size-fits-all estate planning because one simple detail can change the entire structure of an estate plan.

-Attorney Robert Grubbs will work with you personally to help you understand your options and choose the solution for your planning needs.
+I am elder law attorney Robert A. Grubbs.
+At my law firm, I will work with you personally to help you understand your options and choose a suitable solution for your planning needs.

 Your Choice For Medicaid Planning And More

-When you work with Robert, you work with an attorney that maintains a vigorous estate planning practice.
-His compassionate style can help you manage a number of important areas, for instance:
+When you work with me, you work with an attorney who maintains a vigorous estate planning practice.
+My clients appreciate my compassionate style and in-depth knowledge in this area of the law that helps them to manage a number of important areas, for instance:

-Robert’s personalized approach to estate planning makes him particularly adept at assisting you when you are considering your options with respect to Medicaid planning.
-Especially if you have been told by other practitioners that you are not eligible, reach out to Robert.
-He will perform an in-depth analysis of your circumstances to help you see what actions the law provides for you to manage your circumstances when it comes to eligibility issues.
+My personalized approach to estate planning makes me particularly adept at assisting you when you are considering your options with respect to Medicaid planning.
+If you have been told by other practitioners that you are not eligible, reach out to me.
+I will investigate and analyze your circumstances to help you determine what actions the law provides for you to when it comes to actual eligibility for Medicaid.

 Frequently Asked Questions About Estate Planning

 Estate planning can seem overwhelming, but having the right information can make all the difference.
-Below, we address some common questions to help you understand your options and the importance of estate planning.
+Below, I address some common questions to help you understand your options and the importance of estate planning.
+These brief answers are not legal advice.
+For legal counsel, please contact my office for a consultation.

 What is a will?
 Do I need a will?

-A will is a legal document that specifies how you want your assets distributed after your death and allows you to appoint a guardian for any minor children.
+A will is a legal instrument outlining asset distribution and guardianship for minor children upon your death.
 It ensures that your financial and personal affairs are handled according to your preferences.
 Having a will is essential for everyone, regardless of estate size, as it directs the distribution of your assets and appoints a guardian for dependents.

 Is trust the right choice for me?